muggy8/improbable/have-and-havenot/bVZCA6VH.md

 Step, Step, Step, Step, Step, Step, Step...

-Using Ethan's speech and the applause as destruction, I quietly made my way to the ground floor and then to the window in the hallway just behind where the other students are.
+Using Ethan's speech and the applause as distraction, I quietly made my way to the ground floor and then to the window in the hallway just behind where the other students are.

 For some reason, there weren't many people here.